pzivich/zEpid/docs/Graphics.rst

    plt.show()

 .. image:: images/zepid_spaghetti.png

-From the spaghetti plot, we can see that in general the CD4 T cell count increase over time but there is quite a bit of fluctuation

 *NOTE* If your data set is particularly large, a spaghetti plot may take a long time to generate and may not be useful as a visualization.
 They are generally easiest to observe with a smaller number of participants.
 However, they can be